corinnawegner/DLN_project_G03/README.md

 <!-- toc -->

 ## Project Description

 This project focuses on implementing and improving models for various NLP tasks using BERT and BART.
-The key tasks include sentiment analysis, question similarity, semantic similarity, paraphrase detection, and paraphrase type generation.
-Initially, baseline implementations of BERT and BART are created for each task.
-In the second part, improvements are made on these baselines through techniques like additional pretraining, multitask fine-tuning, and contrastive learning.
+The key tasks include sentiment analysis, paraphrase detection, semantic similarity, paraphrase type detection, and paraphrase type generation.
+We implemented baseline models for each task and improved them using various methods.

-The complete project description with a detailed description of all tasks, datasets and project files can be read [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true).
+The complete description of all tasks, datasets and project files can be read [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true).

 # Text Titans